 "We contacted Clark Howes through a referral a number of years ago when the business was planning a de-merger.
 Clark Howes supported us in the de-merger and have been our accountant ever since.
 We have the confidence that Clark Howes are on hand to provide a professional accountancy service to suit our needs as the business develops and I would have no hesitation in recommending them."

-6th March 2017HMRC have confirmed in the latest Employer Bulletin that changes will be made to the verification of subcontractors in the construction Industry Scheme (CIS) from 6 April 2017…8th February 2017In a change that will impact residential landlords, the amount of income tax relief available on residential property finance costs will be restricted to the basic rate of income tax…5th January 2017HMRC have introduced an online service to apply for a repayment of the higher rates of Stamp Duty Land Tax (SDLT) for additional properties if the property sold was previously a main home…
+12th December 2017As widely expected, the Government announced that there will be consultation on reforming the off-payroll working rules (more commonly referred to as IR35) for those contractors operating in the private sector…6th March 2017HMRC have confirmed in the latest Employer Bulletin that changes will be made to the verification of subcontractors in the construction Industry Scheme (CIS) from 6 April 2017…8th February 2017In a change that will impact residential landlords, the amount of income tax relief available on residential property finance costs will be restricted to the basic rate of income tax…

 - Related Events